-Frank E. Evans (DD-754) was launched 3 October 1944 by Bethlehem Steel Co., Staten Island, N.Y.; sponsored by Mrs. Frank E. Evans, widow of General Evans; and commissioned 3 February 1945, Commander H. Smith in command.
+Frank E. Evans (DD-754) was launched 3 October 1944 by Bethlehem Steel Co., Staten Island, N.Y.; sponsored by Mrs. Frank E. Evans, widow of Brigadier General Evans; and commissioned 3 February 1945, Commander Harry Smith in command.

-Frank E. Evans sailed 22 March 1952 for her second Korean tour, serving on patrol and bombardment duty along the coast of Korea and on the Taiwan Patrol before returning to her new home port, Long Beach, 6 November 1952.
-Her tour in the Far East from 13 June 1953 to 20 December coincided with the Korean armistice, and was devoted primarily to patrol duty.
+Frank E. Evans sailed 22 March 1952 for her second Korean tour, serving on patrol and bombardment duty along the coast of Korea and on the Taiwan Patrol before returning to her new homeport, Long Beach, 6 November 1952.
+Her tour in the western Pacific from 13 June 1953 to 20 December coincided with the Korean armistice, and was devoted primarily to patrol duty.

-From 1954 through 1960, Frank E. Evans completed five tours of duty in the Far East, as well as joining extensive training operations along the west coast and in the Hawaiian Islands, occasionally with Canadian naval ships.
+From 1954 through 1960, Frank E. Evans completed five tours of duty in the western Pacific, as well as joining extensive training operations along the west coast and in the Hawaiian Islands, occasionally with Canadian naval ships.

-Frank E. Evans received one battle star for World War II service, and five for Korean war service.
+Frank E. Evans received one battle star for World War II service, five battle stars for Korean War service, and five battle stars for Vietnam War service.